magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 There are few important notable aspects in the above code:

-1. the `valip.predicates` requirement form is now using both the `:as` and the `:refer` options.
+1. The `valip.predicates` requirement form is now using both the `:as` and the `:refer` options.
 In this case the namespace declaration is shared between CLJ and CLJS and you can't refer the `valid-email-domain?` symbol on a JSVM platform.
 For this reason we added the `:as` option;
-1. the `email-domain-errors` validator in now wrapped into the `#?` reader literal and it's going to be defined only for the JVM platform that's identified at compile by the `:clj` feature;
+1. The `email-domain-errors` validator in now wrapped into the `#?` reader literal and it's going to be defined only for the JVM platform, which is identified at compile-time by the `:clj` keyword;
-1. to refer to the `valid-email-domain?` predicate we're now using the `pred` alias;
+1. References to the `valid-email-domain?` function must use the `pred` alias;
-1. there is no a `:cljs` condition/expression pair, meaning that the newly defined `email-domain-errors` validator is only available on the JVM platform.
+1. There is not a `:cljs` condition/expression pair, meaning that the newly defined `email-domain-errors` validator is only available on the JVM platform.